 Your own situation can also help you decide which breed is the best fit.

 How much time can you commit to training, exercising, and playing with your dog?

 When you make your decision, please comment below and let us know!

 We’d love to hear about that special moment you decide to bring home your new canine companion!

 References and Further Reading

-Duffy DL et al. 2008.
+- Duffy DL et al. 2008.
 Breed differences in canine aggression.
-Journal of Applied Animal Behaviour Science.
+Journal of Applied Animal Behavior Science.